Table of Contents

 What is wrong with bread?

-Bread is an important staple in most cuisines.
-Patients often tell us, “I love bread and I can’t live without it”.
-Over the past 50 years, wheat has undergone a dramatic and drastic makeover.
+Bread is an essential staple in most cuisines.
+Patients often tell us, “I love bread and can’t live without it.”
+Wheat has undergone a dramatic and drastic makeover in the past 50 years.
 Hybridization and genetic manipulation to increase yield have turned modern wheat into a distant relative of the ancient grains.
 The current strains of wheat are unable to survive in the wild.
 Many scientists believe that wheat can interfere with our immune systems.

 Extruded grains such as breakfast cereal, as well as puffed wheat, puffed oats and puffed rice are processed using high heat and pressure which destroys most of the nutrition as well as the added synthetic nutrients.